-Sample goals/tasks 1.
-Increase/improve my 2.
-Find my sense of support network meaning/purpose 1.
+G. Sample goals/tasks 1.
+Increase/improve my support network 2.
+Find my sense of meaning/purpose 1.
 What task/activity will you do?
-Attend AA, or Read an autobiography Go to church, etc. or make a Joy List, etc. 2.
+Attend AA Read an autobiography 2.
 How much will you do?
 For one hour 30 minutes 3.
 How often will you do it?
 Three times a week Five days a week 4.
 When will you do it?
-M,W& Sa evenings M,T,W,Th,,F before bed
+M,W& Sa evenings M,T,W,Th,F before bed